 - Family Support / Home & School Visits

 Case management is available to youth who are struggling at home, in their neighborhood, or in school.
 The Beacon Case Manager is specifically trained to work with youth who are involved or at risk of being involved in gangs and the juvenile justice system.
 Full advocacy and accompaniment services are provided.
 The Beacon Case Manager is also an advocate during school suspension and/or expulsion hearings.
 Lastly, the Beacon Case Manager meets with teachers and counselors to support each client with their

 James Denman Beacon offers free community programs that provide parent workshops, recreational and enrichment classes for residents living and working in the OMI/Excelsior community or anyone that walks through our doors.
 Our center is a safe and diverse place where people are able to challenge themselves, learn new skills and have fun doing it.
 We are looking to grow our community programs!

-We currently offer the following Community Programs, Tuesday - Thursday 6:30 pm - 8:30 pm
+We currently offer the following Community Programs from Tuesday - Thursday at 6:30 pm - 8:30 pm

 Strengthening Families Program